Ficool

 "That checks out?"
 I frowned.

-"What, you expected thunder?
-Choirs?" he chuckled.
-"Everyone sees it differently.
+"Yeah it checks out, everybody meets God when they first get here, or second I guess." he chuckled.
+"Everyone sees em' differently.
 Some hear a voice.
 Some see their loved ones.
 Others get a mirror.
 What about you?"

 "Real as it gets here."
 He leaned in slightly.